 - How to determine if your organization has the right expertise and what alternatives already exist

-panel of expert researchers working on projects of the Ethics and Governance of Artificial Intelligence Fund, Harvard, MIT, and IEEE will discuss a wide range of research and political activities taking place around the world as software developers, the
+A panel of expert researchers working on projects of the Ethics and Governance of Artificial Intelligence Fund, Harvard, MIT, and IEEE will discuss a wide range of research and political activities taking place around the world as software developers,

-academic community, governments, and professions face pressing ethical issues as the use of AI-based systems accelerates.
+the academic community, governments, and professions face pressing ethical issues as the use of AI-based systems accelerates.